Converses for Secret Key Agreement and Secure Computing: Preliminaries

-The first condition above represents the reliable {\it recovery} of the SK and the second condition guarantees {\it security}.
-In this work, we use the following alternative definition of a SK, which conveniently combines the recoverability and the security conditions (cf. \cite{Ren05}): The RVs $K_1, ..., K_m$ above constitute an $\ep$-SK with common range $\cK$ if
+where $\bPP{\mathtt{unif}}$ is the uniform distribution on $\cK$ and $\d{\bPP{}}{\bQQ{}}$ is the variational distance between $\bPP{}$ and $\bQQ{}$ given by The first condition above represents the reliable {\it recovery} of the SK and the second condition guarantees {\it secrecy}.
+In this work, we use the following alternative definition of a SK, which conveniently combines the recoverability and the secrecy conditions (cf.~\cite{Ren05}): The RVs $K_1, ..., K_m$ above constitute an $\ep$-SK with common range $\cK$ if

 where